 How to cancel an IFR flight plan on the ground:

 When the weather is bad, or you don’t feel like canceling in the air, call ATC when you land.

 Remember, other IFR traffic can’t land OR takeoff at that airport until you have landed.
-So, don’t be an a-hole.
-Cancel when you get off the runway.
+So, cancel when you get off the runway immediately.
 Don’t wait until you park the aircraft.

 The best way is to call Approach or Center on the radio.
 Use the same frequency you were on before you switched to CTAF.

 Don’t call FSS on the phone to cancel unless you can’t reach ATC on the ground.
 If you’re not sure if you can get ATC on the ground, ask the controller who cleared you for the approach.
 They will know.

 You should know in your pre-flight planning session whether the tower is open or if it’s uncontrolled airspace.
 You should also know if you can maintain VFR.

 Some pilots cancel IFR when they are still quite high and not even close to seeing the airport.
 They will then request flight following.
 Why?